StarKRE22/Atomic/README.md

 }
 ```

+> [!IMPORTANT]
+> It’s important to note that in the Atomic approach, the developer **always works with data abstractions represented
+> as reference-type wrappers.**
+>
+> This design greatly simplifies project maintenance, testing, and multiplayer development, as it removes the tight
+> coupling to data storage methods that is typical for component-based ECS architectures.
+>
+> A simple example:
+> Under the `IValue<T>` interface, you can substitute either a `Variable<T>` or a `Const<T>` implementation.

 #### Step 5.
 Creating the Installer

 To add the data and movement logic to the entity, let’s create a script that will inject the corresponding atomic